MaxChanger/MaxChanger.github.io/index.md

 ## Misc.
 <!-- - Rejected list: [AAA21, CVPR21, ICCV21, BMVC21, CVPR22, ECCV22] &#129318; -->
-- Reviewer: IROS / RA-L / ACCV / MM / ROB *etc.*
+- Reviewer: IROS / RA-L / ACCV / ACM-MM / ROB / TCSVT *etc.*
 - I love traveling and photography, and the scenery in northwestern China is usually exciting.
 (14/34 provinces) [**[500px]**]<br/>
 - In the past I used to use Hexo and Markdown to make some records.
 It is written in Chinese. **[Click &rArr;BLOG-LINK](https://sunjiadai.xyz/blog){:target="_blank"}** <br/>
 - Some meaningful extracurricular activities during my undergraduate: <br/>